 A popular alternative is to donate securities with an unrealized capital gain in-kind to a charity.
 If choosing between donating cash and such an investment, the security may be the more efficient option, as an in-kind disposition of this nature is tax exempt.
 You also receive a tax receipt for the fair market value of the security at the time of donation.
 Talk to your advisor to ensure that you account for the processing time to take advantage of such a strategy prior to year-end.
 And, check with them to ensure that the registered charity accepts donations of this nature.
 One option to enhance flexibility is to use an alternative vehicle known as a donor-advised fund.
 These widely available vehicles offer flexibility on the timing of the grants to the desired charity, but allow for an immediate tax credit.

 7. Consider timing of investment purchases

 Be aware of the distribution date for whatever mutual fund you may have on your radar, specifically within a non-registered context.
 Earnings in non-registered accounts are exposed to taxes.
-When it comes to mutual fund trusts or ETFs, taxable distributions will occur on distribution dates, which in many cases arise toward the end of the calendar year.
+When it comes to mutual fund trusts or exchange traded funds (ETFs), taxable distributions will occur on distribution dates, which in many cases arise toward the end of the calendar year.
 Each distribution includes accumulated underlying realized income up to that date on a proportionate basis for investors.
 So, if you purchase a fund at a given time, you’re buying into the accumulated earnings in that fund.